MagneIngvaldsen/vat-calculator/README.md

 ## Getting started:
 1. Open the .sln file
 2. Run the test
-3. Implement the (simple) VAT rules for Denmark, and in the process improve the design and the code
+3. Implement the VAT rules for Denmark, and in the process improve the design and the code

 ## Tips